SinginAlong/WODReader/README.md

 # WODReader
 Scraps Bion Crossfit website for wods and displays workout for the current day

+# Issues
+May not behave correctly on weekends

 # Next Steps
-Add a tick-over time which tells the program when to display wods for the next day.
+Add page index save mechanism

+# Update 6/17/20 II
+Added tick-over time.
+Shows wods for next day after a certain time.

 # Update 6/17/20
 Changed to list of search strings.